omar1218/Google-Cybersecurity-Portfolio/Controls and Compliance Checklist.md

 ### Controls assessment checklist

-Use markdown table, and use the `Table: <Your table description>` syntax to add a caption:

 | Yes   | No   |Control        |Explanation|
 | ----- | ---- | -------------|-----------|
 |       |   •  | Least Privilege| Currently, all employees have access to customer data; privileges need to be limited to reduce the risk of a breach.|